Independence ratio and random eigenvectors in transitive graphs: Finite vertex-transitive graphs

 \section{Finite vertex-transitive graphs}

-Throughout this section $G$ will denote a vertex-transitive, finite graph with degree $d$ for some positive integer $d \geq 3$.
-The least eigenvalue of its adjacency matrix $A_G$ will be denoted by $\lam$.
-For now let $\la$ be an arbitrary eigenvalue of $A_G$.
-Eventually, we will choose $\la$ as the minimum eigenvalue.
-First we define what we mean by a random eigenvector. \begin{definition} Let $E_\la$ be the eigenspace corresponding to $\la$, that is,
+Throughout this section $G$ will denote a vertex-transitive, finite graph with degree $d$ for some positive integer $d \geq3$.
+The least eigenvalue of its adjacency matrix $A_G$ will be denoted by $\lambda_{\min}$.
+For now let $\lambda$ be an arbitrary eigenvalue of $A_G$.
+Eventually, we will choose $\lambda$ as the minimum eigenvalue.
+First we define what we mean by a random eigenvector.